 Growing up in the diverse environment of the island of Hawaiʻi and her people drove me to a passion for the natural world, ecology, and culture.
 Hawaiʻi Island contains eight of the thirteen climate zones found worldwide, and the island chain is uniquely isolated in the pacific to maximize evolutionary radiation, so the diversity of natural ecosystems and organisms you experience here is remarkable.
-Hawaiʻi island is home to a wealth of Hawaiian history and culture, including the birth place of King Kamehameha I and King Kamehameha III, the most extensive and productive areas of agricultural development by ancient Hawaiians, Puʻuhonua o Hōnaunau (place of refuge), and Kilauea volcano, the famous active volcano and home to madam Pele, the goddess of fire.
-A respect for culture, ancient knowledge, and land use practices is instilled in the keiki, or children, of Hawaiʻi, myself included.
+Hawaiʻi island is home to a wealth of Hawaiian history and culture, including the birth place of King Kamehameha I and King Kamehameha III, the most extensive and productive areas of upland agricultural systems developed by Hawaiians, Puʻuhonua o Hōnaunau (place of refuge), and Kilauea volcano, the famous active volcano and home to madam Pele, the volcano goddess.
+Respect and participation in living kānaka maoli(native Hawaiian) culture, knowledge, and land use practices is instilled in the keiki(children) of Kona.
 Reverence for the kānaka maoli system of ecomimicry that once expanded and maximized Hawaiʻi’s ecosystem productivity has us looking to the past to plan for the future.
 How did ancient Hawaiians manage these lands to maximize productivity while mitigating impacts on the natural ecosystem?
 How did they manage their agriculture, fisheries, forests, and coastal ecosystems?
 While we cannot go backwards in time, we can learn from the past and the present to plan for a better future.
-This knowledge, in combination with modern scientific advances, is invaluable in protecting these valuable ecosystems for future generations.
+Indigenous knowledge, in combination with modern scientific advances, is invaluable in protecting these valuable ecosystems for future generations.

-Life has led me to experience the beauty and abundance of the coral reefs of Hawaiʻi island, along with the management challenges and environmental degradation that have occurred with development of ʻOahu island.
-Thus, my personal journey leads me to this: what can be done to protect those ecosystems that have not already been impacted?
-What can we do to return impacted ecosystems to a healthy state?
-How can we respect the culture of the past and prepare for a better future?
-Perhaps most importantly, what about our culture today needs to change in order to mālama(care for) and to promote proper management and harmony with our environment and our resources as vital sources of life, and to again regard them as kupuna(ancestors)?
+Iʻve been lucky to experience a time of abundance for the coral reefs and people of Hawaiʻi island in the early 90s, the management challenges and environmental degradation that have occurred with development of Oʻahu island, and inspiring examples of biocultural restoration on both.
+What can be done to protect those ecosystems that have not already been impacted?
+What can we do to return impacted ecosystems and communities to a healthy state?
+How can we allow Indigenous knowledge and culture to thrive to prepare for a better future?
+Perhaps most importantly, what about our worldwide culture today needs to change in order to mālama(care for) and to promote proper management and to recognize our environment and our resources as vital sources of life, and to again regard them as kupuna(ancestors)?